Notes on the Geography of Peninsular India: Diu Fort

 That inscription faces the sea wall of the fort.
 The door leads to St. Lucy's bastion.

 St Lucy (Luzia) stands over the passage.
 She is protected by angels holding a crown.
 The missing inscriptions recall the date 1649 and the order of Captain Francisco Monis da Silve to build the bastion.

 Out on the bastion.
-Note the excavated pit.
+Note the walled pit.